Sujimichi/KerbalX/README.md

 # KerbalX

+A compnent of KerbalX.com, the craft sharing site for the Kerbal Space Program. see http://KerbalX.com/about and http://KerbalX.com/PartMapper for more info.

 A gem to scan the GameData folder in KSP and return details about the parts and which mods they belong to.
 Also provides a class to interface with KerbalX.com and transmit the information about discovered parts.